aselshall/rm/hw/class-presentation3.md

 This presentation is focused on developing and refining the Methods section of your research proposal.
 Use this opportunity to present your proposed research design, data collection, and analysis methods, ensuring they are appropriate, feasible, and well-aligned with your research question and objectives.

 ### Timeline and Requirements
+### Timeline and Requirements

 #### 1. Week Before Presentation Week
 - Record your presentation (max 15 minutes).
-- Upload your presentation slides to Canvas by the due date.
+- Upload your presentation slides to Canvas discussion by the due date.
-- Share your recorded presentation link in the *Paper Review* discussion on Canvas (do not upload large video files directly).
+- Share your recorded presentation link in the Canvas discussion by the due date (do not upload large video files directly).
 - Recording options:
   - Record live on YouTube with OBS ([Tutorial](https://youtu.be/zOhh6MclooA?feature=shared))
   - Record in PowerPoint ([Tutorial](https://youtu.be/bP9VJ03s8Gw?feature=shared)) and upload to YouTube or OneDrive ([instructions](https://github.com/aselshall/gwh/blob/main/hw/How%20to%20Upload%20a%20Video%20to%20OneDrive.docx))

 #### 2. Presentation Week
-- Watch at least 4 classmates’ presentations.
+- Watch at least 3 classmates’ presentations.
 - Ask 1 question per presentation.
-- Prioritize unanswered questions or those with fewer than 4 responses.
+- Prioritize unanswered questions or those with fewer than 3 responses.

 #### 3. Week After Presentation Week
 - Respond to all questions you receive.
-- Complete 4 peer-evaluation rubrics(one for each reviewed presentation) and upload them to the Canvas discussion.
+- Complete 3 peer-evaluation rubrics(one for each reviewed presentation) and upload them to the Canvas discussion.

 ### Grading *(Participation Grade)*
+- If you have not already selected a relevant topic that was **approved by your supervisor** by the presentation upload deadline, you will automatically recieve zero for this assignment.
+- Presentation Upload (40 points)
+  - On time slides upload in discussion.
-- Presentation Upload (30 points) – On time with link shared in discussion.
+  - And on time link shared in discussion.
-- Peer Engagement (80 points)
+- Peer Engagement (30 points)
-  - Ask 4 questions (40 points)
+  - Ask 3 questions
-  - Answer 4 questions (40 points)
+  - Answer 3 questions
-- Peer Evaluation (40 points) – 10 points per completed rubric.
-No credit for superficial responses (e.g., giving full marks without justification).
+  - Negative credit (-30 points) for asking questions without fully watching the presentation or non-serious responses
+- Peer Evaluation (30 points)
+  - Upload the peer evaluation form on the discussion post on Canvas
+  - Non-serious responses (e.g., giving full marks to all questions without justification) will receive no credit (and may result in negative credit if disruptive to the learning of other students).
+- Presentation Evaluation (100 points)
+  - See below for details
 - Late Submissions – Follow the [late submission policy](https://aselshall.github.io/gwh/#late-homework-policy).
-- Participation Log Requirement – Record dates for:
-  - Presentation upload (30 pts)
-  - Asking 4 questions (40 pts)
-  - Answering 4 questions (40 pts)
-  - Uploading 4 rubrics (40 pts)
-  - No credit without log entries in the [Participation Log](https://aselshall.github.io/aea/hw/participation).

 ### Presentation content